 Off-site production environment

 This is an example of a hybrid event setup where the producer is remote.
-Using Epiphan Cloud, the off-site producer or production team can bring in remote contributors over SRT and also switch between the in-room sources and any layouts you’ve prepared.
+Using Epiphan Edge, the off-site producer or production team can bring in remote contributors over SRT and also switch between the in-room sources and any layouts you’ve prepared.

 Plus, not only can Pearl-2 record individual contribution files for post-production, it can even send a video back to remote contributors for confidence monitoring while the producer switches layouts remotely.

 It’s important to plan for any remote contributors’ setups as well.
 Your contributor may be an expert when it comes to the subject matter of your event, but they’re likely not familiar with remote video production.

 A little planning and preparation here can prevent major headaches during a live event.
 At the same time, the right contributor setup will ensure your contributors’ video and audio quality match the rest of your content.

 A contributor could go even more basic than this sample setup by just using their laptop webcam.
 But then you’ll be dealing with subpar audio and video that will detract from the professional quality of your hybrid event.